effieklimi/pgspilot/README.md

 **Things to keep in mind and steps that need to be taken:**

-- Then, delete everything inside the `pca_model` folder
 - Re-run the setup script with `bash scripts/run_setup.sh`.
 This should re-run the PCA
 - This might take some time to run
 - I have already configured `scripts/pipeline/setup.sh` (the "project setup" script) to run with 12 principal components next time by default by passing it the flag: `--pcs 12`